 At the end of the sous-vide process the steaks are ready to be removed from the vacuum sealed bags and grilled.
 Note that the meat is already cooked to the proper temperature before it is grilled, so grilling is intended only to create the crisp browned exterior to the steaks and partial crisping of any thin fat layer around each steak.

 My initial recomendation for grilling time differed from Kenji's for multiple reasons, but I was wrong.
-30 seconds per side is quite sufficient on a hot charcoal grill to create a browned/crisp surface on the steaks under normal weather and grilling conditions.
+30 seconds per side is quite sufficient on a really hot charcoal grill to create a browned/crisp surface on the steaks under normal weather and grilling conditions.
 You can vary the grilling time to get the browning you want but at the risk of undoing the sous-vide advantage of consistent doneness throughout the steak.
 Ambient temperature and delayed grilling could be negative factors in cooling the steaks before grilling.
 Simply think about the difference between grilling on a calm hot summer day versus grilling when the outside temperature is only 40 degrees F in windy conditions.
 In any event, transfer the steaks from the 130 degrees F sous-vide environment directly onto the hot charcoal grill after removing the vacuum sealing bags.
 To my knowledge, Kenji never discussed variable weather conditions or delay in grilling the steaks as these considerations probably would not be present inside a commercial restaurant kitchen, but which could be important for the home chef using an outside portable charcoal grill.

 Now you understand why it was important to eliminate most of the fat prior to grilling, for large areas of fat will never have enough time on the grill to melt away, burn, or become edible, as in crisp.
 But a very thin layer of fat on the perimeter does have the needed time exposed to very high heat to become tasty.